 Watch the trailer first and see if you still want to research the movie further.
 If you have found content in the trailer that you know is not right for your family, it's time to move on to another film.

 Viewing a trailer is a great start but is not enough.
-As an example, the trailer below for the movie Gremlins shows movie that may contain some chases of some type and could potentially be scary for young kids.
+As an example, the trailer for the movie Gremlins showed that it contained some chases of some type and could potentially be scary for young kids.
 That is true, and parents would pick up on that in the trailer.
 However, they might not appreciate that this is a horror movie and that the gremlins now shown in the trailer are scary, nasty, and kill people, or that they get killed in several ways in the film.
 Only by reading further would this be apparent.

 Your Movie Review Method